Rolv-Apneseth/starship.yazi/README.md

 require("starship"):setup()
 ```

-If you wish to define a custom config file for `starship` to use, you can pass in an _absolute_ path
+If you wish to define a custom config file for `starship` to use, you can pass in a path
 to the setup function like this:

 ```lua